Aldarn/LoLOdds-Flask-Jinja2-SQLAlchemy-URLLib/notes.md

 * Integration tests!!!

 * The database was a real pain to setup.
-I chose to use Flask-SQLAlchemy which I hadn't used before, and in hindsight that was probably not a good idea.
+I chose to use Flask-SQLAlchemy which I hadn't used much before, and in hindsight that was probably not a good idea.
 The documentation is pretty limited and it turns out there's some fairly serious bugs.
 The main pain point was caused by Flask-SQLAlchemy not to supporting "Associated" tables, i.e. many to many join tables that can also have attributes.
-This forced me to move the "team_id" and "champion_id" fields to the summoners table as a hack just to get the project working.
-It also seems to have some funny caching going on.
+In the end I refactored my database which removed this problem anyway.
+On the plus side I learnt a lot and now know most of the common pitfalls!

+* Smoke tests to test the API during network outages etc. I found a lot of edge cases here just through testing (since my internet at home is pretty dodgy!).

 TODO List
 =========